ethantkoenig/lotsoffiles2/bible/other/preach/01.md

 ## Definition: ##

-To speak to a group of people, teaching them about God and urging them to obey him.
+To "preach" means to speak to a  group of people, teaching them about God and urging them to obey him.

  * Often preaching is done by one person to a large group of people.
 It is usually spoken, not written.
  * "Preaching" and "teaching" are similar, but are not exactly the same.